grahamd99/FhirQuestionnaireServer/README.md

 # FhirQuestionnaireServer

-A Node.js Express app to present a FHIR Questionnaire and return completed FHIR QuestionnaireResponse
+A Node.js Express app to:
+a) Present a FHIR Questionnaire rendered as an NHS.uk styled HTML web form and return completed FHIR QuestionnaireResponse
+b) Render a FHIR Appointment as an NHS.uk styled HTML web page

 NHS.uk front end library https://nhsuk.github.io/nhsuk-frontend/